yqni13/support/docs/MIGRATION.md

 Since a central db is in use for this project, the migration can be executed locally.

-Set project to type module in `package.json` (add <"type": "module">) and type the following command in powershell:
+Set connection string as environment variable by the following command in powershell:
 ```sh
 path> $env:DATABASE_URL = "postgresql://<user>:<password>@<host>:<port>/<db>"
 ```